pesalerno/demographic-inf/README.md

 ## First set of demographic inference models
 ------

 We will begin by running basic demographic models, which are based both on sampling/distributions of the species and on the results from previous analyses.
+Also, the setup of these models is based a lot on [this publication]().

 **Basic *Stefania* Demographic Models.** For *Stefania*, we have three sampled populations atop Chimantá, and we observe two incongruent inferred histories between `mtDNA` and `nuDNA`, as observed in the below graphs:

 ![](https://github.com/pesalerno/demographic-inf/blob/master/files/stefania-trees.png)

-**Basic *Tepuihyla* Demographic Models.** For *Tepuihyla*, we infer that xxxx...
+**Basic *Tepuihyla* Demographic Models.** For *Tepuihyla*, we have the same three sampled populations atop Chimantá, plus an additional sampled population on the neighboring formation of Auyantepui, and we mostly observe very little information/signal from `mtDNA` when compared to `nuDNA`, as observed in the below graphs:

 ![](https://github.com/pesalerno/demographic-inf/blob/master/files/tepuihyla-trees.png)